+Red wine is rich in antioxidants.
 Red wine starts with whole, fresh grapes that are dark in color; these are crushed and fermented to yield a variety of tastes and tints.
 Types of red wine include Zinfandel, Merlot, Shiraz, Pinot noir, and Cabernet sauvignon.

 You may have heard of the “French Paradox,” which refers to the fact that heart disease rates are low in France despite the custom of including generous amounts of foods high in cholesterol and saturated fat.
-(2)
+(12)

 When it was believed that such dietary habits led to heart disease, experts speculated that red wine provided a level of protection.
 However, new research clearly shows that reasonable consumption of these foods is not to blame for the epidemic levels of this chronic disease.
-(3, 4)
+(13, 14)

 It’s much more likely the good heart health enjoyed by the French is a result of living healthier lifestyles, including a higher percentage of whole foods in the diet.

 Red wine can reduce the risk of cardiovascular disease.
 No other alcoholic beverage has been linked with a greater number of health benefits than red wine, and the amount of intake is crucial to realizing those benefits.
 (15, 16)

 Drinking a 5-ounce (150 ml) glass of wine daily decreases the risk of developing heart disease by 32%, but a larger daily dose increases risk.
 (17)

 One of the mechanisms through which red wine positively affects heart health is by supporting blood levels of HDL cholesterol (the good kind); it also cuts back on oxidative damage, reducing the oxidation of LDL cholesterol (the bad kind) by as much as half.
 (18, 19)